GeraldOkoth/bookInventory/README.md

+## Library System
-## This project implements an online system of managing _book inventory_
+An implementation of an online Library system for managing _book inventory_